OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 When we started developing the Configuration as Code feature, we decided to replace IDs with names in Octopus Configuration Language (OCL).
 This approach came with several drawbacks, though, leading us to replace names with slugs in OCL.

-This post explores the trade-offs by using names in OCL, what slugs are, and why we chose to implement them for Config as Code.
+This post explores the trade-offs when using names in OCL, what slugs are, and why we chose to implement them for Config as Code.

 ## IDs in OCL